Military brass denounced Tucker Carlson’s remarks about a more ‘feminine’ force. But women say significant barriers remain for pregnant troops.

 “I think our leaders would be supportive” of more flexible rules, one female Air Force officer said.
 “They just haven’t thought through all these policies yet and which ones should change.”

 Female troops say unconscious bias pervades treatment of military pregnancies.
 When the female Army officer, then a company commander, finished leading her first major exercise, her second-in-command praised her, saying she had exceeded his expectations.
-When she had been assigned to lead their unit, he told her, he thought she would quickly get pregnant and dump her duties on him.
+When she had been assigned to lead their unit, he told her, he thought she would quickly get pregnant and dump her duties onto him.

-Sometimes, male superiors pass over pregnant troops for some activities out of a sense of well-intentioned concern about safety, or assumptions about their priorities after they give birth.
+Sometimes, male superiors pass over pregnant troops for some activities because of well-intentioned safety concerns or assumptions about their priorities after they give birth.

 Megan McFarlane, an assistant professor at Marymount University who studies military maternity issues, said that stigma and a host of systemic obstacles mean service members have to approach pregnancy with extra stress and the feeling they need to work harder to prove their worth.

-That can translate into what she calls “macho maternity,” in which pregnant troops respond to bias by concealing their pregnancy for as long as they can; turning down privileges such as wearing tennis shoes as they grow heavier, and working during bed rest.
+That can translate into what she calls “macho maternity,” in which pregnant troops respond to bias by concealing their pregnancy for as long as they can; turning down privileges, such as wearing tennis shoes as they grow heavier; and working during bed rest.

-During the Obama administration, maternity leave was lengthened to up 12 weeks, still short of what some studies suggest it could be without straining the force.
+During the Obama administration, maternity leave was lengthened to up to 12 weeks, still short of what some studies suggest it could be without straining the force.

-A 2020 study by the research group CNA showed that greater maternity leave time improved female retention in the Navy.
+A 2020 study by the CNA research group showed that greater maternity leave time improved female retention in the Navy.

 Some women continue to face issues with weight and body standards after giving birth.
-Members of a grass-roots Marine Women’s Initiative Team are advocating revision of outdated body fat standards they say make it harder for women to remain in the force.
-One problem they identify is that the standards date to the early 1980s, when there were few postpartum women in the force, meaning the standards don’t reflect body changes that can occur during pregnancy and childbirth.
+Members of a grass-roots Marine Women’s Initiative Team are advocating revision of outdated body-fat standards they say make it harder for women to remain in the force.
+One problem they identify is that the standards date to the early 1980s, when there were few postpartum women in the force, meaning the standards don’t reflect body changes that can occur during pregnancy and after childbirth.

 Securing adequate time and space for new mothers to pump breastmilk is another challenge.
 Despite rules requiring larger installations to have suitable pumping areas, women at smaller facilities sometimes have to pump in bathrooms.
 Some women face pressure from colleagues for missing work time to pump, leading some to abandon breastfeeding earlier than they otherwise might.
 As it does with related issues, a woman’s experience often depends on the attitude of the local commanders.

-For enlisted troops, especially junior ones, pregnancy can be even more of a significant career setback, in part because they have less ability to opt into jobs compatible with pregnancy and new motherhood, and partly because they may feel less empowered to advocate for themselves.
+For enlisted troops, especially junior ones, pregnancy can be even more of a significant career setback, partly because they have less ability to opt into jobs compatible with pregnancy and new motherhood, and partly because they may feel less empowered to advocate for themselves.
 Women who become parents without a spouse or partner also face additional hurdles.

-Such challenges lead to what McFarlane calls “hyper planning” — women seeking to meticulously sequence their assignments and pregnancies to minimize impact to their careers and detriment to their growing families.
+Such challenges lead to what McFarlane calls “hyper planning” — women seeking to meticulously sequence their assignments and pregnancies to minimize the effect on their careers and detriment to their growing families.
 Sometimes that strategy works, and sometimes it doesn’t.

-“If you’re pregnant and it’s assumed to be unplanned, it’s ‘Why didn’t you do better pregnancy planning?’
-If it was planned, it’s ‘Why did you plan it right now?”
-McFarlane said.
+“If you’re pregnant and it’s assumed to be unplanned, it’s: ‘Why didn’t you do better pregnancy planning?’
+If it was planned, it’s: ‘Why did you plan it right now?’ ” McFarlane said.
 “They can’t win.”